ltgcgo/docs/src/painted/README.md

 For more advanced usage, please refer to [command line](cli.md) docs.

 ### Windows (default GUI only)
-* Double-click `gui.cmd`, and click on the link it provides.
+* Double-click `webui.cmd`, and click on the link it provides.
   * If the browser displays an error page, run `winFix.cmd` first, then restart `gui.cmd` to see if the problem goes away.

 ### Linux, Android, macOS